 Provides a sound conceptual understanding of the modern techniques of management science to prepare students to make better business and economic decisions.
-Emphasis is on applications, which are taken from the areas of transportation, marketing, portfolio selection, environmental protection, the shortest route, inventory models, information systems, etc. (Prerec: Econ.
-123, Bus.
-Ad.
-101 and high school algebra or equivalents)
+Emphasis is on applications, which are taken from the areas of transportation, marketing, portfolio selection, environmental protection, the shortest route, inventory models, information systems, etc. (Prereq: ECO 113, BUS 221 and high school algebra or equivalents)

-Major: Required for Business Management major and MIS major, elective in Supervisory Management major (upper division)
+Major: Required for Business Management major and MIS major and one of a choice of 3 required courses for the Finance major, elective in Supervisory Management major (upper division)